Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: Coherent States and Volume

 where $\ell_p^2=\hbar\kappa$ is Planck length and $a$ is another scale of units of length that the theory should provide.
 For example, if $\Lambda$ is the cosmological constant, we can set $a = \Lambda^{-\frac{1}{2}}$, so we find $t = \ell_p^2 \Lambda \sim 10^{-120}$. }

-The choice of these coherent states is not only justified by the fact that they are peaked in the elementary operators, but also that it simplifies the analysis of the quantum Hamiltonian: the AL-volume operator appearing in it is at every vertex $v$ explicitly given by
+The choice of these coherent states is not only justified by the fact that they are peaked in the elementary operators, but also that it simplifies the analysis of the quantum Hamiltonian: as shown in \cite{GT06}, when considering expectation values on complexifier coherent states, the Ashtekar-Lewandowski volume operator can be arbitrarily approximated to order $\mathcal O(t^{k+1})$ by the Giesel-Thiemann volume operator